kurokida/jsQuestPlus/docs/fitting.md

 This section explains how to use the MATLAB-based qpFit function to fit the jsQuestPlus data.
 Note that the qpFit function requires the Optimization Toolbox (The MathWorks, Inc.).

-## Save the stimulus paramters and response.
+## Save the stimulus paramters and responses.

 For fitting, the stimulus parlameters and responses in all trials are needed.
 The method of saving the data depends on the experimental tool you are using.
 Please refer to the tool's documentation for specific instructions.